AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Sluice Gate Vena Contracta

     This figure shows flow around a sluice gate.
-Since the most extreme streamline can't make a sharp turn, the flow is forced to contract to an area smaller than the area of the gate.
+Since streamlines can't make sharp turns, the flow is forced to gradually curve and contract to an area smaller than the area of the gate.

 The flow contracts as the fluid moves past the gate.
-This happens because the fluid can’t make a sharp turn as it tries to go around the gate, as indicated by the streamline in the figure..
+This happens because the fluid can’t make a sharp turn as it tries to go around the gate, as indicated by the streamline in the figure.
 Instead, the most extreme streamline makes a gradual change in direction.
 As a result of this gradual turn, the flow contracts and the cross-sectional area the fluid is flowing decreases.

 The term ‘vena contracta’ describes the phenomenon of contracting flow due to streamlines being unable to make sharp turns. :math:`\Pi_{vc}` is a dimensionless ratio comparing the flow area at the point of maximal contraction, :math:`A_{downstream}`, and the flow area *before* the contraction, :math:`A_{gate}`.
 In the figure above, the equation for the vena contracta coefficient would be: